 They’re quite similar in taste to grapefruit, but a little less bitter.

-Some families may enjoy duck during Mid-Autumn Festival.
+Some families may also enjoy duck during Mid-Autumn Festival.

 This is why eating duck is symbolic of overcoming oppression.

-Nuts and other fruits or vegetables which are harvested around this time are also enjoyed in a nice nod to the traditional roots of this celebration.
+Nuts and other fruits or vegetables, which are harvested in fall, are also enjoyed in a nice nod to the traditional roots of this celebration.

 There are three mains ways to wish someone well during Mid-Autumn Festival:

-You do get time off work for this public holiday, usually two or three consecutive days.
+Chinese people enjoy one day off for this public holiday, which is usually extended to two or three consecutive days.

 Is this a good time to travel?

-No, in the sense that it will be incredibly busy.
-Remember, family reunions are a key element to Mid-Autumn Festival and so people travel all over China to see loved ones.
+Remember, family reunions are a key element to Mid-Autumn Festival and Chinese people travel all over the country to see loved ones.

 If you’re planning a trip to China, don’t forget the internet is censored there.